 The road toward recovery can be a dark and lonely place, and sometimes you can feel overwhelmed with bad news.
 It is important, now more than ever, to maintain hope.
 Hope can be found through storytelling or finding common experiences through listening and conversation with other individuals who have gone through similar struggles.
-Our own alumni, Susan Battah, has been eager and gracious enough to share her story of how her treatment at Destination Hope completely changed her life forever.
+Our own alumni, Susan Battah-Horn, has been eager and gracious enough to share her story of how her treatment at Destination Hope completely changed her life forever.

 **Disclaimer: graphic wording included**